Transfer in Ballroom Dance:

 I think students learn more quickly when they have take-home reminders of the principles & patterns being taught in a class.
 These reminders could be verbal and/or visual: written explanations of principles, and explanations of patterns plus (when this is useful) diagrams for the patterns.
 And compared with 1994, in 2012 (due to the higher quality & lower price of video cameras and editing programs) it's much easier to make instructional videos that offer many benefits, compared with words or static diagrams.

-In classes without these memory-reminders, a limitation on learning is the problem of “mental overload” when learning new movement-patterns during class, if there is too much to mentally remember, so (due to limited class time) the new patterns are not yet solidly known in mental & physical memory.
+In classes without these memory-reminders, a limitation on learning is the problem of “mental overload” when learning new movement-patterns during class, if there is too much to mentally remember, so (due to limited class time) the new patterns are not yet solidly known in mental-and-physical memory.
 If teachers pace a class very slowly, so students have enough time to thoroughly learn new patterns in their mental memory & physical memory, a learning of new patterns will occur very slowly.
 But a combination of in-class practice plus after-class practice (mental & physical) with reminders (in written explanations + diagrams, or video) should help students (especially leaders) learn new patterns much more quickly.

 MORE — In the future, I'll describe other ideas about techniques to improve efficiency and to achieve other educational goals.
 One idea, outlined here very briefly, is that most rotation-patterns (and many other patters) are identical for leads & follows, they're just offset in time: what a leader does at one time, a follower does at another time.
 Therefore, instead of wasting valuable in-class time by explaining each pattern separately, a teacher can have the entire class learning-and-practicing the same set of patterns.
 Then dancers get together in couples, to practice doing these patterns as a two-person unit with leading-and-following, with the proper "offsets in time."
 Later, I'll explain this dancing principle (and associated teaching strategy) more thoroughly, with examples & details, along with other techniques for teaching.